apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.5 to 4.0

 - Since Spark 4.0, the default value of `spark.sql.maxSinglePartitionBytes` is changed from `Long.MaxValue` to `128m`.
-To restore the previous behavior, set `spark.sql.maxSinglePartitionBytes` to `9223372036854775807`(the value of `Long.MaxValue`).
+To restore the previous behavior, set `spark.sql.maxSinglePartitionBytes` to `9223372036854775807`(`Long.MaxValue`).

 ## Upgrading from Spark SQL 3.4 to 3.5